badeaadi/Colorization/README.md

 Colorization of grayscale images with Machine Learning Auto Encoder The train has been done for two separate datasets.
 Firstly, the images are transformed from RGB to LAB, then AB are removed for training.
-The model trains on ~600 for each dataset and is tested on ~50 images
+The model trains on ~600 images of 128x128 for each dataset and is tested on ~50 images

 The output photos are split in three parts